 Enjoy this hearty, healthy, and EASY butternut squash Instant Pot chili — ready in just 20 minutes!
-This Instant Pot chili is vegan, GF, paleo, and clean eating approved, and easily made paleo, too.
+This Instant Pot chili is vegan, GF, clean eating approved, and easily made paleo, too.

 Yes, it took me what feels like FOREVER to finally buy an Instant Pot.

 Yes, I’ve been wanting to make butternut squash chili for like EVER.

 Yes, I jumped for joy when I learned I could make butternut squash Instant Pot chili in under 20 minutes.